 Our Blogs

-You may be surprised to read that I often prescribe deadlifting in order to rehabilitate a back or hip pain problem.
-Performed correctly with the correct pattern of muscle activation, a deadlift engages the glutes and hamstrings to perform the work, while the back and shoulders maintain an efficient stiffness.
+You might be surprised to learn that I often recommend deadlifting as part of a rehabilitation plan for individuals suffering from back or hip pain.
+When done correctly—with the proper form and muscle engagement—a deadlift targets the glutes and hamstrings to perform the heavy lifting, while the back and shoulders are engaged to maintain a stable and efficient posture.

 NEW PATIENTS